 It goes without saying, this is a big challenge and must be respected.
 I’d encourage you do a Kenyan day on a Saturday when you can dedicate the day to your efforts with no need to worry about work - and if you have kids, hopefully you also have an understanding partner – and then take Sunday completely off.

 Don’t forget, Kenyans are such good marathon runners because their easy pace is insanely easy.
 World record holder Eliud Kipchoge reportedly runs his easy sessions around 08:00 minute miles.
 While that may sound pacey to some, consider that it’s almost 50% the speed at which he runs a marathon.
 Do you do your easy runs at half your marathon pace?
 Probably not, because for most of us that’d mean walking, but you get my point - 08:00 minute miles for the great man is probably 10:00 – 1100 minute miles for the rest of us.
 Slow means slow.

 If you’re not up for running and want to challenge yourself in a different way but still reap endurance gains, strap on a pack and hike.

 Walking with a pack on undulating trails utilises the same muscles as running, simply without the plyometric explosive element of running.
 You’ll get strong which will injury-proof your body and leave you more resistant to fatigue in the closing stages of your next marathon.

 These big days all call for some special nutrition.
-That’s where Elite Workout Shakes come in, with 33 of the world’s most powerful proteins, fats, antioxidants, anti-inflammatories and nutritional goodness
+That’s where Elite Meal Replacement Shakes come in, with 33 of the world’s most powerful proteins, fats, antioxidants, anti-inflammatories and nutritional goodness

 As with all these sessions, go easy and work up: load 2kg in your pack on your first outing, and add weight incrementally up to a maximum of 10kg.
 Make sure your pack fits closely with the majority of the weight on your hips and not your shoulders.